The Caribbean Regional Climate Centre

 The information contained herein is provided with the understanding that The Caribbean Institute for Meteorology and Hydrology makes no warranties, either expressed or implied, concerning the accuracy, completeness, reliability, or suitability of the Outlook.
 The information may be used freely by the public with appropriate acknowledgement of its source, but shall not be modified in content and then presented as original material.

-/in CariCOF Climate Outlooks, Long Range Forecasts, Precipitation Outlook /by Sherika
+/in CariCOF Climate Outlooks, Flash Flood Potential, Long Range Forecasts /by Sherika